Dosewallips Salmon Camp

 Learn how to build a strong and simple group shelter — working with hands, teamwork, and the raw materials of the forest.
 A 3-hour immersive skill session.Friction Fire

-Spark flame the old way, with bow drills and ancestral techniques that bring you closer to the heart of fire.Primitive Scavenger Hunt
+Spark flame the old way, with bow drills and ancestral techniques that bring you closer to the heart of fire.Nature Scavenger Hunt

-Kids and adults alike will explore the land with curiosity and play — hunting for natural treasures while learning ecological awareness.Pottery & Paint
+Kids and adults alike will explore the land with curiosity and play — hunting for natural treasures while learning ecological awareness.Tracking

 Step into the quiet of the forest and learn to read the signs of animals who move across this land — including elk.Fishing on the Dosewallips

-Experience the clarity and resilience of immersing yourself in the brisk November waters of the Dosewallips.Nature Games & Walking Stick Art
+Experience the clarity and resilience of immersing yourself in the brisk November waters of the Dosewallips as we give offeringsPrimitive Salmon Smoke out

-Gather together for one of the oldest traditions — smoking fish over fire in community, honoring the salmon’s gift.
+Gather together for one of the best salmon traditions — smoking fish over fire in community, honoring the salmon’s gift.

 Join us on the Dosewallips, River On The Olympic Peninsula!